 Phoenix, Arizona is an oasis amidst its arid, desert climate for tech giants and new entrepreneurial businesses.
-Home to 130+ startups and the Phoenix Innovation District, is it a hotbed of tech-focused organizations, as well as home to a fun loving, diverse, young workforce.
+Home to 130+ startups and the Phoenix Innovation District, is it a hotbed of tech-focused organizations, as well as home to a young, diverse workforce.
 Whether you are exploring the Warehouse District or Phoenix’s downtown, the tech sector has found a way to flourish underneath the hot Arizona sun.
 CRBE listed Phoenix as expanding heavily in the past few years, seeing a growth of 122,500 science, technology, engineering and math jobs in the metro Phoenix area in 2017, with 17,600 of those jobs added from 2011 to 2017.
-Phoenix is proving to be its own growth hub, attracting businesses and employees with innovative centers, lower costs and a better way of living.
+Phoenix is proving to be its own tech hub, attracting businesses and employees with innovative centers, lower costs and a better way of living.

 The City’s Vision